Xinxin-Wang-0128/LOCATER_real_data_vignette/README.md

 Sprig object generation corresponds to scripts `/followup/sprig_object_generation`.

-Input files of this step are: apart from the input files in step 5.1, we would also need the position of interested variant.
+Input files of this step are: addition to the input files in step 5.1, we would also need the position of interested variant.

-Output files are various `.rds` files containing .... [add detail of this file format]
+Output files are various `.rds` files containing information for many aspects of sprig object.

+`spigs` is a object that include sprig assignment information and number of sprigs.

+`res.inside` is a list that include detailed SD results.  `res.inside$u` is a matrix containing p-values from all sprigs called at this variants with all phenotypes; `res.inside$p_value` is an array with p-values from SD test for all phenotypes at this variant.

+`g` is the genotype vector at this interested variant. `A`: background covariate matrix. `y`: phenotypes.

 #### Step 5.4: Sprig object visualization